Smollett defense set to cross-examine star state witness

 Osundairo testified that Smollett instructed him and his brother in advance on how they should carry out the Jan.
 29, 2019, hoax.
 Smollett also planned a “dry run” and gave him a $100 bill to buy supplies, Osundairo said.

-Osundairo told jurors Smollett instructed him to punch Smollett but “not too hard.”
-Once Smollett was on the ground, Osundairo said Smollett said he should give Smollett “a bruise” and “give him a noogie” — or rub his knuckles hard on Smollett’s head.
+Osundairo told jurors that Smollett instructed him to punch the actor but “not too hard.”
+Once he was on the ground, Osundairo said Smollett said he should give him “a bruise” and “give him a noogie” — or rub his knuckles hard on Smollett’s head.

 Osundairo, who worked as a stand-in on “Empire,” said he and his brother agreed because he felt indebted to Smollett for helping him with his acting career.